Stephen D. Richards: Pathology

-Criminal psychology and profiling would not be used as an investigative technique until the Jack the Ripper murders in 1888, nine years after Richards' execution, in 2018, forensic psychologist Katherine Ramsland referred to Richards as "The Old West’s Ted Bundy".
+Criminal psychology and profiling was not used as an investigative technique until the Jack the Ripper murders in 1888, nine years after Richards' execution, in 2018, forensic psychologist Katherine Ramsland referred to Richards as "The Old West’s Ted Bundy".
 Both Richards and Bundy used their charisma to manipulate others, and both displayed a complete lack of remorse for their crimes.
-Ramsland also pointed out differences between the two serial killers, noting that Bundy murdered for the purpose of sexual gratification, whereas Richards had no preferred method of killing or type of victim; furthermore, Bundy fought his execution, while Richards was indifferent to his death sentence.
-Ramsland also pointed out a possible reason for his violent behavior, citing a severe head injury that he received shortly before the killings started.
-Richards himself would briefly mention this injury to the Sedalia Weekly Bazoo, claiming that he received the injury while traveling with several companions in the spring of 1877.
-When pressed about the circumstances that led to the injury, Richards adamantly refused to divulge additional details on the incident.
+Ramsland also wrote on the differences between the two men, noting that Bundy murdered for sexual gratification, whereas Richards had no preferred method of killing or type of victim; furthermore, Bundy fought his execution, while Richards was indifferent to his death sentence.
+She further described a possible reason for his violent behavior, citing a severe head injury that he received shortly before the killings started.
+Richards himself briefly mentioned this injury to the Sedalia Weekly Bazoo, claiming that he received the injury while traveling with several companions in the spring of 1877.
+When pressed about the circumstances that led to the injury, Richards refused to elaborate on the incident.

-Throughout his travels, Richards used various aliases.
-In an account of his life published in The Sedalia Weekly Bazoo, Richards would admit to having used the false names George Gallagher, F.A.
+Richards used various aliases during his travels.
+In an account of his life published in The Sedalia Weekly Bazoo, Richards admitted to having used the false names George Gallagher, F.A.
 Hoge, and William Hudson.
 Richards also admitted to corresponding with various acquaintances under the names D.J.
 Roberts, J. Littleton, and W. A. Littleton.